Cycling to Get Healthy? Tips for Avoiding Neck and Knee Pain

 Are you wondering why your hands or wrists are getting sore?
 You may be gripping too hard.
 Relax your hold on the handlebars to avoid cycling pain in these joints.

 Your hips and core should remain relatively stable and engaged throughout the biking movement.
 Don’t allow your body to flail from side to side.
 Activate your core and stabilize.

 Prevent Cycling Pain and Injuries Before They Happen

 If you’re planning on cycling for health regularly, learn the ins and outs of a proper bike fit beforehand.
 Prevention is number 1 when it comes to any physical activity.
 After all, if you’re cycling for health you want to be sure not to become worse off than when you started.

 And if you do experience an injury or discomfort, such as cycling neck pain or anterior knee pain from cycling, you should seek out a physical therapist that can reduce your discomfort and help prevent future injuries.
-Use the BetterPT website or app to book a physical therapy appointment near you.
+Use the BetterPT website or mobile app to book a physical therapy appointment near you.
 Plus, direct access means you can make an appointment without needing a prescription from your physician.
 With the right help, you can get back on the saddle without the fear of cycling pain.

 Dr. Marla Ranieri graduated from Stanford University with her bachelor’s degree in Human Biology in 2005 and went on to receive her Doctorate in Physical Therapy from Columbia University College of Physicians and Surgeons in 2009.
 She has worked with all types of individuals, including professional athletes as part of the USA Gymnastics Medical Staff.
 Marla continues to treat patients with evidence-based medicine and the best quality of care.